 All of these thermostats have good security, but none stand out as a clear leader.
 All three depend on manufacturer servers to pull data, which can be a negative if servers are down or the company goes out of business.
 It seems that this is the way industry trends are leading, for better or for worse.

-All three thermostats are directly compatible with Amazon Echo.
+All three thermostats are directly compatible with Alexa.

 Works with Wink hub